Ham License Information

 Current testing can be remote using a laptop and zoom or in person taking a paper test with all electronic

-The following link will help you know the process for signing up for a test and what you will need.
+The following link will help you sign up for a test and tell what you will need.

 session.